 Although there are easily as many designs of acoustic panels as companies that sell them, they all work on the same basic structure.
 They’re particularly useful in home theaters because it’s likely you’ve got plenty of speakers, which can produce muddy sound if the acoustics aren’t managed properly.

 Acoustic foam and acoustic panels work with the same technology.
 They’re made from foam with an open-celled structure that traps sound waves and dissipates their energy into heat.
 This prevents the sound waves from bouncing around the room and crossing over, which is what produces unclear sound.

-The biggest different between the 2 products is that acoustic foam is often produced in a hill and valley structure, which is very effective for trapping sound waves, whereas acoustic panels usually use flat pieces of foam behind fabric.
+The biggest difference between the 2 products is that acoustic foam is often produced in a hill and valley structure, which is very effective for trapping sound waves, whereas acoustic panels usually use flat pieces of foam behind the fabric.
 Acoustic panels are often used in commercial settings, such as restaurants, and so are more “designer.”

 The main issue with acoustic panels though is that they’re not particularly attractive.
 Some companies produce them with different color fabrics or textures, but these are much more expensive than the basic models.

 If your budget doesn’t stretch to expensive acoustic panels (and realistically, why should it?), then you’re probably entertaining other ideas for how to make them look nicer or how to fit them into your room’s design.
 In this situation, painting might seem like the most obvious choice.

 However, this is potentially the worst way to improve the design of an acoustic panel, simply because of what the paint will do to the surface.
 That said, there are plenty of other options, which I’ll look at later.

 So I’ve said that painting acoustic panels is probably the worst idea, but why?
 The simple answer is that painting acoustic panels will drastically reduce their performance.
 It’s worth explaining this in a bit more detail to understand why.